-Bringing a new pet into the family is an important step, and you want to do all that you can to make sure the pet you bring home will be a good fit.
+Bringing a new pet into the family is an important step, and you want to do all you can to ensure the pet you bring home will be a good fit.
 Cats can have some classic behavioral problems.
 Can you do anything to reduce the risks of your next kitten developing these problems?
 The more you know about your cat's early life, the more accurately you can predict the chances of behavioral issues.

-The time between weaning and puberty is a critical developmental stage of any animal.
+The time between weaning and puberty is a critical developmental stage for any animal.
 What should a kitten be doing in this time frame?
 It needs to be engaging in play with other kittens and cats.
 In the wild, play is a reasonably risky behavior.
 It increases the opportunity to get hurt; it makes those engaged in play conspicuous to potential predators; it expends a lot of energy.
 Yet, "play has persisted in numerous species through centuries of evolutionary change.
 And many animals spend much of their time in play.
 So if play has its costs, it should also have benefits that help animals survive" (Flanagan).

 What does all this mean for your cat?
 To have the best chances of owning a well-adjusted, intelligent, social cat, it needs to engage in a lot of play as a kitten.
-Kittens raised in cages cannot participate in the expansive play for optimal brain development.
-Caged kittens are in a restricted environment that doesn't provide challenges nor a mixture of other cats with whom to interact.
+Kittens raised in cages cannot participate in expansive play for optimal brain development.
+Caged kittens are in a restricted environment that doesn't provide challenges or a mixture of other cats with whom to interact.
 Kittens need to have a riskier environment with other friendly kittens and cats around them while they partake in the activity of play.
 It will help them make both physical and social mistakes.
 When a kitten falls off a cat tree, it learns to be more careful when climbing.
 When it gets too rough with another household cat, it learns how to read body language better.
 When it bites too hard in roughhousing, it receives a hard bite and learns to lighten up.

 Flanagan, Ruth.
 "Scientists Work on Learning Why Many Animals are Beasts of Play: NORTH SPORTS FINAL, CN Edition]."
 Chicago Tribune (pre-1997 Fulltext), Nov 15, 1991, pp. 1.
 ProQuest, https://search.proquest.com/docview/283203253?accountid=176169.